-Couple Arrested For Death Of Infant Son Who Suffocated To Death In His Crib
+Couple Arrested For Death Of Baby Who Suffocated In His Crib, They Were Warned Repeatedly, Police Say

 “We can’t release the proof we have because this is an active investigation…they were told multiple times about the risks.
 They had a total disregard for this child’s life and their neglect caused his death.”

 The arrests did not surprise family members who told the Daily Mail that Norris and Brady deserved to be in jail.
-Norris’ family said she had been behaving strangely before Cassius’ death and when he died; her grief looked like it was rehearsed.
+Norris’ family said she had been behaving strangely before Cassius’ death and when he died, her grief looked like it was rehearsed.

-Norris’ sister, Kayla Henderson told Fox 5 that the long pillow was Brady’s idea, adding that he had insisted that the baby slept better with the pillow even when he was acquainted with the risks of doing so.
+Norris’ sister, Kayla Henderson, told Fox 5 that the long pillow was Brady’s idea, adding that he had insisted that the baby slept better with the pillow even when he was acquainted with the risks of doing so.

 Elizabeth Norris and Adam Brady are presently being held at the Coweta County Jail without bond.